-The system provides a special type of transformations that you can use to display pages (and other types of appropriately organized data) in a hierarchy.
-Hierarchical transformations can affect multiple page types and have different content for every level of the hierarchy (for example levels of the page content tree).
+The system provides a special type of transformations that you can use to display documents (and other types of appropriately organized data) in a hierarchy.
+Hierarchical transformations can affect multiple document types and have different content for every level of the hierarchy (for example levels of the document content tree).

 Currently, hierarchical transformations are supported by the following web parts:

 Hierarchical transformations are not directly defined by code.
 Instead, they serve as containers for a number of standard transformations, which are then applied to the appropriate parts of the source data.
 A hierarchical transformation can be composed of many sub-transformations that define the overall layout, and the format of the displayed items.

 To manage hierarchical transformations, edit a document type in the Document types application on the Transformations tab.